 Lao Ban Zhang (老班章) is the village that produces this tea.
 Lao Ban Zhang Village is located in Bu Lang Mountain (布朗山) at Meng Hai county, Xishuang Banna, South West Yunnan.
 The village is situated about 1700 to 1900 meters above sea level.
 The earliest record on the village’s tea production can be traced back to 1476.
 Usually, the price for the tea (1 bud and 2 leaves without yellow leaves) from Lao Ban Zhang are extreme high.

 These Yellow Leaves bricks are very pleasant to drink, it has almost no bitter and astringency but not weak at all.
-Since the tea is 3 years old, it has already developed more honey-like sweetness and lots of fruity notes.
+Since the tea is 1 year old, it has just started developing honey-like sweetness and lots of fruity notes.
 The aroma is more like walking into an autumn forest, smell of leaves and dried bark of trees.
 This tea is perfect to drink now but it will also age well developing more sweetness as the years pass.

 Origin: Ban Zhang Village, Bu Lang Mountain, Xishuangbanna, Yunnan Province, China